epogrebnyak/open-source-economic-computing-intro/README.md

 ----
 - all are interpreted languages
 - may have different IDEs for ease of use
-- can still use even Notepad.exe to edit code
+- can even use Notepad.exe to edit code

 View on evolution of applications of programming languages